GaryHo34/design-patterns-examples/simple-factory/README.md

 ## Example

-Let's take minecraft as an example, we can create an ax from different materials, such as woods, stones, and metals.
-The crafting table is a simple factory that can create different axls from different materials.
+Let's take minecraft as an example, we can create an axe from different materials, such as woods, stones, and metals.
+The crafting table is a simple factory that can create different axes from different materials.

 ```java
 public class CraftingFactory {

     public static Axe createAxe(Material material) {